 I have a bit of sympathy for James Lindsay, although it isn’t all that much.
 It happened when Lindsay had ruffled feathers on twitter by insisting that 2+2=4, and people were arguing against him over this.
-I know a very little bit about the philosophy of math, which is a little bit more than most people, and so I got a chuckle out of some of the pretty silly arguments being thrown at him.
+I know a very little bit about the philosophy of math, which is a little bit more than most people, and so I got a chuckle out of some of the pretty silly arguments being thrown at him (and to be clear, while the arguments people used against him were silly, Lindsay was still wrong).
 However, I have equal amounts of disdain for James Lindsay, stemming from a reaction to a political event that I found to be willfully oblivious.

 I have sympathy for Helen Pluckrose, because I have gone on a good 100 words and I haven’t mentioned this books co-author.